Relevant Contracts Tax (RCT)

 When a RCT credit is used against other taxes due, you will receive a statement of account.
 You will be able to view this, and all your RCT transactions, on ROS.

-On the 6 April 2019 Revenue ran the first RCT Bulk Rate Review (BRR) of 2019.
-The BRR assesses the current compliance position of each subcontractors in the eRCT system and a determination of their RCT Deduction rate, of either 0%, 20% or 35%, is then made.
+Revenue currently carries out a RCT Bulk Rate Review (BRR) twice a year.
+The BRR assesses the current compliance position of each subcontractor in the eRCT system.
+A determination of their RCT Deduction rate, of 0%, 20%, or 35%, is then made.

-Subcontractors who have moved to a higher rate of RCT can check the reasons why such a determination was made using the RCT self -service options in ROS.
+Subcontractors who have moved to a higher rate of RCT can check the reasons why such a determination was made.
+This can be done using the RCT self-service options in ROS.
 Once the compliance issues have been resolved, subcontractors can self-review their RCT rate in ROS and receive a new rate determination.
 See the RCT for subcontractors manual for more information.

 Next: Penalties for principal contractors